 What is better than a delicious pasta dish with a lot of deep and complex flavours that can be thrown together in fewer than 20 minutes?
 Very little, I would say.
 What makes this mushroom bucatini recipe even better, if you ask me, is the fact that it only uses a handful of ingredients that you already likely have in your pantry!

-I’ve also used a traditional technique similar to what is in my fettuccine alfredo recipe to make a creamy bucatini with mushrooms without actually using any cream at all.
+I’ve also used a traditional technique similar to what is in my fettuccine alfredo recipe and lemon pasta recipe to make a creamy bucatini with mushrooms without actually using any cream at all.
 So if you’re interested in a quick, tasty and flavourful weeknight pasta dish that you can make even when you’re having the busiest of days, then look no further than this!

 Mushroom Bucatini Recipe

 We will begin this creamy bucatini recipe with cooking your pasta.
 I know that I have mentioned bucatini a lot already, but you can really use any kind of pasta you’d like with this.
 It would be almost exactly the same with spaghetti, for instance, or it would be wonderful with a tube pasta like rigatoni.
 I just personally really love bucatini so that is my preferred pasta shape (I also like use it in my pasta puttanesca).

 Bring a very large pot of heavily salted water to a boil over high heat.
 Add your pasta and cook it for a minute or two less than the manufacturer suggests on the label — this is because we a) want it al dente and b) we will finish cooking the pasta in the skillet with the sauce.